Click here for CURRV home page

 Please find below links to informational products and reports that document the purpose, progress, and results of the CURRV project.
 Keep in mind that this process is adaptive, meaning that as new information becomes available the below documents may be updated.

-Adaptation Strategies and an Implementation Plan are being developed to inform the 2017 update of the Reserve’s Comprehensive Management Plan, ensuring climate change adaptation is a central component to management and the core programmatic areas- Cultural & Historical Resources, Education & Community Outreach, Research, Stewardship, and Training.
+Adaptation Strategies and an Implementation Plan are being developed to inform the 2017 update of the Reserve’s Comprehensive Management Plan, ensuring climate change adaptation is a central component to Reserve management and the core programmatic areas- Cultural & Historical Resources, Education & Community Outreach, Research, Stewardship, and Training.
 This document will be updated as new stakeholder input is incorporated.

 Below are workshop summary reports resulting from collaborative CURRV workshops and trainings.
 Click here for more information on CURRV events, including working group meetings, expert workshops, and trainings.